-Community Engaged Learning Symposium
+Community Engagement Symposium

-The Center For Community Engaged Learning hosts an annual symposium to give civically engaged students an opportunity to present what they have learned through their volunteer work, community engaged learning projects, or community research.
+The Center for Community Engaged Learning hosts an annual symposium to give civically engaged students an opportunity to present what they have learned through their volunteer work, community engaged learning projects, or community research.
 It is a chance for students to display the impact their work has had on themselves and on the community.
-Please contact Brenda Kowalewski if you are interested in being the features speaker for this event.
+Please contact Brenda Kowalewski if you are interested in being the featured speaker for this event.

 Engaged Learning Series